ur-tcs/programming-2-ex-3/README.md

 ## IntList (IntList.scala & IntListOps.scala)

-Let’s implement functions on `IntList` again, this time with pattern matching.
+You already used `IntList`s in last weeks exercise, let’s implement a few functions again, this time with pattern matching.
 Before starting this part of exercises, we suggest you implementing several `IntList` questions from previous weeks' exercises using pattern matching to warm yourself up!

 **Hint:** Want to check answers in this section on computer?
 Test them with `testOnly IntListOpsTest`.